UdayVairalkar/Kisancare_webapp/README.md

-# Smart Crop Advisory Backend API
+# Smart Crop Advisory Backend

 A comprehensive backend API for the Smart Crop Advisory system designed for Indian farmers.
 Built with Next.js API routes.